 Ed Harris died in Nahunta township, Wayne County, on 25 February 1918, perhaps while his oldest son Ben was away at war.
 Per his death certificate, he was born in Wayne County in 1872 to Sylvester Harris and Rhoda Daniel and worked as a farmer.
 He was buried at “A.D.
 Scott’s place.”
 Son John Harris was informant.
 Bettie Harris died eleven months later.
 Per her death certificate, filed in Wayne County, she was born 29 September 1875 in Wilson County to John Daniels and Millie Daniel.
 She too was buried at A.D.
 Scott’s place; son Ben A. Harris was informant.

 On 14 March 1922, Benj.
 A. Harris, 25, married Pauline Artis, 20, in Nahunta township, Wayne County.
 She was the daughter of Noah and Patience Mozingo Artis.

 The Harrises moved ten miles into Wilson shortly after their marriage.
 In the 1925 Wilson city directory: Harris Benj bricklyr h 407 Viola.

-The National Register Historic Places registration form for East Wilson Historic District describes Ben Harris’ house this way: “1941.
+The National Register Historic Places registration form for East Wilson Historic District describes Ben Harris’ house at 312 Finch Street this way: “1941.
 1 1/2 stories.
 Benjamin Harris house; brick veneered Tudor Revival dwelling built by Harris for his home; Harris was a brickmason; fine example of this style in district.”
-His descendants have lived in the house for 75 years.
+His descendants have lived in the house for more than 75 years.

 Benjamin A. Harris died 15 May 1955.